 At Universitat de València, she will undertake work on her project “Composite Cultural Production: Transnational and Multidisciplinary Approaches to Pre-Modern Collage”.
 Freya’s project is funded by the Horizon 2020 Framework Programme.
 Call: H2020-MSCA-IF-2020.
 Project: 101024473 — COLLAGE.

 Lieke van Deinsen.
-Senior Postdoctoral Fellow (tentatively spring 2022)
+Senior Postdoctoral Fellow (Jan-Feb 2022)